swopnalika/activities/activity-3-constructors.md

 ### Ques-2 ###
 **Does toString() method present in java.lang.Object class?
 If yes what the implementaion for toString() method given by java.lang.Object class**
 * Yes, the toString() is present in java.lang.Object class.
+* The toString() method returns the string representation of the object
+* By overriding toString(), we can get the desired output, such as states of an object.
+* By applying toString() on an object of a class, it will retuen the fully qualified class name and hexadecimal representation of hashCode separated by a @ symbol of the object.
 ### Ques-3 ###
 **Override toString() method in the class A (as given below) such that it will print the value of i, j, k**
 ```java